HeartBeat-SE/System-Design/README.md

 In the [user model](models/users.js) it is implemented the behavior of the APIs.

-Finally, the [index file](index.js) models the API endpoints that enable communications between clients and servers.
+The [index file](index.js) models the API endpoints that enable communications between clients and servers.

 ## API endpoints